FLAIR-IISc/Intro-to-NLP-Jan-2024/README.md

 The three programming assignments will involve building systems for (1) text classification and learning word representations; (2) language modeling; (3) TBD (possibly machine translation and/or named entity recognition).
 The assignments will be implemented using interactive Python notebooks intended to run on Google’s Colab infrastructure.
 This allows students to use GPUs for free and with minimal setup.
 The notebooks will contain instructions interleaved with code blocks for students to fill in.

 These assignments are meant to be solved individually.
 For a total of three assignments, you would get **three late days**, no extensions will be offered (please don't even ask).
+There are no restrictions on how the late days can be used, for example, you can use all the three late days for one assignment.
+If you run out of late days, you can still submit your assignment, but your obtained score would be divided by 2 if submitting after 1 day, and by 4 if submitting after 2 days.
+No submissions would be entertained after that.

 **Important dates**:
 - Assigment 1 (Out: Jan 22.
 Due: Feb 6, 16:59)